jamu0075/Boulder-Bike-Research/csci-4831-7000/README.md

 # Boulder Cyclist Research

 During my final semester at CU in the fall of 2019, I had to oportunity to participate in a graduate level course in which I could independently research a topic of my interest.
 My passion for biking and love for Boulder provided a great project for me to explore my interests while expanding my knowledge through self-teaching.
 Specifically, I wanted to better understand cyclist trends in Boulder while gaining experience with time series data and forecasting future traffic.
 Ultimately this research proved my ability to learn on the fly and confirmed my love for data.
 End results were published as a technical report via CU and can be found [here](https://scholar.colorado.edu/concern/reports/3j333305f).
 My individual report can be found under the 'paper' directory as [Research_Paper.pdf](https://github.com/jamu0075/Boulder-Bike-Research/blob/master/csci-4831-7000/paper/Research_Paper.pdf).
+To get an overview of data preparation, analysis, and results, read through the report.
+All raw EDA and results can be found in the project directory, forecast_folsom_bouldercreek.ipynb being the basis for the report.

-All analysis for this project were compiled in Jupyter Notebooks for rapid ad-hoc development.
+All analysis for this project was compiled in Jupyter Notebooks for rapid ad-hoc development, found in the project directory.
 Research tasks changed on a near daily basis and I wanted to be able to quickly compare and update analyses.

 ## Data Collection